-The increase in gross profit was primarily driven by subscription margin improvements, partially offset by declines in profession services margin due to investments in personnel to support current and future revenue growth.
-Overall, total gross margins increased for the three months ended January 31, 2021 compared to the same period last year, and were flat for the nine months ended January 31, 2021 compared to the same period last year.
+The increase in gross profit was primarily driven by subscription margin improvements, partially offset by declines in professional services margin due to investments in personnel to support current and future revenue growth.
+Overall, total gross margins increased for the three months ended July 31, 2021 compared to the same period last year.